Budget-conscious travelers love 4 Queens for being a stalwart champion of value in a city that seems to be moving away from it.

 Both Golden Nugget and Circa offer an extraordinary pool scene that non-guests can access for a (typically) small cover charge.
 If you’re a pool person, do it.

-The Mob Museum is just a couple blocks away from 4 Queens and is jam-packed with information about the Mob and their influence on Las Vegas.
+The Mob Museum is a couple of blocks away from 4 Queens and is jam-packed with information about the Mob and its influence on Las Vegas.

 Another museum attraction, The Neon Museum offers both daytime tours and evening displays that are well worth your time.